What is an Elementary Reaction [1-2]

 Elementary and Non-elementary Reaction

-In elementary reaction, reactants directly form the products.
-In contrast, in a non-elementary or complex reaction, reaction intermediates go on to form the final products.
+In an elementary reaction, reactants directly form the products without any intermediates.
+In contrast, in a non-elementary or complex reaction, reaction intermediates form the final products.
+Also, two or more elementary reactions combine to form a non-elementary reaction.

 |Features||Elementary Reaction||Non-elementary or Complex Reaction|